ni/measurement-plugin-python/README.md

 ### Create and Manage Python Measurement Package Using Poetry

-1. Setting up Poetry (One-time setup)
-    1. Make sure the system has the recommended Python version installed.
+1. Make sure the required Python version is installed.

 2. Install Poetry using the installation steps given in <https://python-poetry.org/docs/#installation>.

-2. Create a new Python project and add NIMS Framework as a dependency to the project.
+3. Create a new Python project and add NIMS Framework as a dependency to the project.

     1. Open a command prompt, and change the working directory to the directory of your choice where you want to create the project.